 Want additional details on the technology developers?
 It is just a click away.

-Intracellular technologies use novel linkage techniques for delivery to the targeted site by formation of bond between the different delivery vehicle and desired payload.
+Intracellular drug delivery technologies use novel linkage techniques for delivery to the targeted site by formation of bond between the different delivery vehicle and desired payload.

 Click here to know in detail about the intracellular technologies.